GUEST POST BY ANGIE OCCENO-LIBARDO

 We might not immediately understand why bad things happen to us, we need to trust in the Lord because He is too good to be unkind.

-The safest place to be in when situations become unreasonable is in God’s arms.
+The safest place to be when situations become unreasonable is in God’s arms.

 No one has the right to belittle you.
-It can only be so if you yourself tolerated others to look down on you.
+It can only be so if you yourself tolerated others looking down on you.

 However, the best assurance that we can hold on to is the truth about God’s unconditional love, that whatever and however we become, He will take us to Himself unconditionally.

 Remember the cross.
 Jesus died for your sins and mine.
 He even became sin himself to offer to us His greatest sacrifice, His own life for our salvation.